fabilab/iplotx/docs/source/api/complete_style_specification.md

         # unless the "norm" option is used.
         "color": str | float | Any,

+        # How to cap the edge line.
+Should be "butt" (default), "round", or "projecting".
+        "capstyle": str,

         # Matplotlib color map used to map floating numbers into RGBA colors.
 Only
         # used when the previous option "color" is set to floats.
         "cmap": str | matplotlib.colors.Colormap,